 The Armani Lab does not accept MS students for research positions.

 The Armani Lab only accepts PhD students on the normal admit cycle (apply in the fall and start the following fall).

 - 2017-2018 Academic Year: There are currently openings for Chemistry and BME rotation students for the 2017-2018 academic year.
-There may be openings for other students as well.
+There may be openings for EE students as well.

 Students interested in joining the lab must apply through USC Graduate Admissions and should specifically indicate their interest in joining the Armani Lab in the appropriate locations in their application and in their personal statement.

 Additional information and advice for students interested in PhD positions is available on this page.
 Students are strongly encouraged to read it before emailing Prof. Armani.

 The Armani lab welcomes visiting PhD Students and scholars from other institutions.
 However, due to space limitations in the Armani Lab, we will only host one student or scholar at any given time.
 Given this restriction, it is never too early to start planning.
 Additionally, for international visitors, there are several protocols established by USC which must be followed.

 Due to visa restrictions, it is necessary to plan a visit at least 6 months in advance.
 Additionally, if your stipend/salary is being supported by funding from your own institution (which is expected), you must be able to provide proof of health insurance or be willing to purchase USC insurance.
 Finally, USC does not have housing for visitors.
 Therefore, you must find your own housing.
 While we can direct you to housing websites, this will be your own responsibility.

 There are currently no openings for post-doctoral scholars.